tine-groupware/broadcasthub/README.md

 Each authenticated client is also tagged with a domain property.
 The domain is extracted from the URL sent in the first message.
 For new domains the Broadcasthub subscribes to a Redis channel prefixed with that domain.
 All Redis messages from that channel prefixed with the domain are sent to all websocket clients tagged with that domain.

 When there is no client anymore associated to a domain, the Broadcasthub stops listening to the Redis channel prefixed with that domain.
 When a new websocket client from that domain connects the Broadcasthub starts listening to the channel again and pipes through the messages to the client.

-In order to publish status messages about files and containers the Tine 2.0 Server could send messages in a JSON format for example, eventually with fields for record ID, container ID, model name and HTTP verb (create, update, delete) that was used at last on the resource.
-For the Tine 2.0 Broadcasthub it does not matter, what string is published to the Redis channel, it just sends all string messages received from the Redis channel to the corresponding Tine 2.0 clients.

 ## Prerequisites to run the Tine 2.0 Broadcasthub ##